CopilotC-Nvim/CopilotChat.nvim/README.md

 - `buffer` - Includes specified buffer in chat context (default current).
 Supports input.
 - `buffers` - Includes all buffers in chat context (default listed).
 Supports input.
 - `file` - Includes content of provided file in chat context.
 Supports input.
-- `files` - Includes all non-hidden filenames in the current workspace in chat context.
+- `files` - Includes all non-hidden files in the current workspace in chat context.
+By default includes only filenames, includes also content with `full` input.
+Including all content can be slow on big workspaces so use with care.
+Supports input.
 - `git` - Includes current git diff in chat context (default unstaged).
 Supports input.
 - `register` - Includes content of specified register in chat context (default `+`, e.g system clipboard).
 Supports input.